MY LEGISLATIVE PRIORITIES

 LET’S KEEP IN TOUCH.

 Open communication is a cornerstone of good representation—and something sadly lacking in many Georgia senate districts, including the 56.
 I pledge to respond to everyone who reaches out.
-So email, text, or call me anytime at:
+So email me anytime at:

 jdjordan@forthe56.com